CaoKewen/lxy-personal-site/src/about.md

 ## 👋 Introduction

 Hi!
-I'm **Xinyu Liu**, a Master's student in Mathematics at **Capital Normal University (CNU)** in Beijing, China.
+I'm **Xinyu Liu**, a M.S. candidate in the Department of Mathematics at Capital Normal University (CNU) in Beijing.
 I am passionate about the deep structures underlying modern topology.
 I am currently preparing for Ph.D. research and am **actively seeking a fully-funded Ph.D. position for the Fall 2027 intake.**

 ---